jdjakub/papers/prog-2022/prog22-manuscript.md

 ### Dimension: convenience
 In short, *you can get to X, Y or Z via one single step.* There are ready-made solutions to specific problems, not necessarily generalizable or composable.
 Convenience often manifests as "canonical" solutions and utilities in the form of an expansive standard library.

 Composability without convenience is a set of atoms or gears; theoretically, anything one wants could be built out of them, but one must do that work.
-This could characterize low-level programming systems or systems in a "blank canvas" state.
+This situation has been criticized as the *Lisp Curse*\cite{LispCurse}.

 Composability *with* convenience is a set of convenient specific tools *along with* enough components to construct new ones.
 The specific tools themselves could be transparently composed of these building blocks, but this is not essential.
 They save users the time and effort it would take to "roll their own" solutions to common tasks.